herereadthis/timballisto/docs/docker.md

 # Set Docker to auto-start
 sudo systemctl enable docker

-# Or start the Docker daeon with
+# Or start the Docker daemon with
 sudo systemctl start docker

 # Enable Docker client to be used by root user